 They also get regular diagnoses of deafness, cataracts, skin fold dermatitis, and lens luxation.

-Some regular tests you may have to get for the Shar Pei Pitbull Terrier include eye examinations, dental checkups, joint fluid sample, and yearly physical examinations.
+Some regular tests you may have to get for the Shar-Pei Pitbull Terrier include eye examinations, dental checkups, joint fluid samples, and yearly physical examinations.

 3 Important Training Tips

 - Training a Shar-Pei Pitbull Terrier is not a very easy job which is why you need to be very consistent.

 Since the Shar-Pei Pitbull Terrier is a very strong-willed and independent breed of dogs, you are likely to face problems while training it.

 You need to be very regular with training your pet and keep repeating your teachings to it until it properly grasps them.

 However, this does not mean that this dog is unable to learn quickly since the Shar-Pei Pitbull Terrier is a very intelligent dog.